 Penshurst is on the Paterson River above Gresford.
 It originally consisted of 2,560 acres granted to John Phillips Webber in 1827.
-He named it in honour of his first cousin who had recently become the first Baron of Penshurst in Britain.
-(A detailed explanation of the name is provided at the bottom of this page, below the satellite photo).
+He named it in honour of his first cousin, Lord Strangford, who had recently become the first Baron of Penshurst in Britain as a reward for extraordinary diplomatic services.
+Strangford's two great diplomatic achievements were to align Portugal to England in 1807 during the Napoleonic wars, and later to avert a war between Russia and the Ottoman Empire.

 Satellite image © Google Earth Pro.

 In 1834 Webber sold Penshurst to George Townshend.
-In about 1843 Townshend sold it to Alfred Kenyon Holden.
+In 1843 Townshend sold it to Alfred Kenyon Holden.
 One of Holden's tenant farmers on Penshurst was John (Johannes) Horn and his wife Anna Barbara (John Horn purchased Cory Vale in 1877).
+In 1855 Holden planned to subdivide Penshurst (see plans below) but the subdivision did not go ahead.

 The area shaded in red is Penshurst.